AzizjonTuraev/sales_analysis/README.md

 ## System Architecture
 ![workflow](temp/pics/workflow2.png)
 <!-- <img src="temp/pics/workflow.png" alt="Workflow Diagram" width="500" /> -->
-## Entity Relationship
+## Entity Relationship: Data Modelling
 ![entity_relationship](temp/pics/entity_relationship.png)

-## Features
+## 🔧 What is covered in this project?
 - **ELT using Apache Airflow and DBT Tool**: Automating ELT process.
 - **Connecting to other Data & Business Analysis Tools**: Connecting Apache Airflow to PostgreSQL and PostgreSQL to PowerBI.
-- **Time Series Prediction**: Different Machine Learning Models and an ARIMA Model were built for sale prediction, and the best model, LightGBM, has been selected.
+- **Time Series Prediction**: Different Machine Learning Models and an ARIMA Model were built for sales prediction, and the best model, LightGBM, has been selected.
 - **FastAPI Deployment**: The recommendation system was deployed using FastAPI.
 - **Docker Support**: Created a Dockerfile for easy deployment..

-## Running the Application
+## How to run the Application

-You can run the recommendation system either manually or by using Docker.
-Below are the instructions for both methods:

-### Method 1: Execution using Docker
+### Apache Airflow: Data Engineering Part

 1. **Initiate Apache Airflow**: